nuwansh/url-fetcher/README.md

 Easy way to retrieve images urls of a webpage.

 ### DESCRIPTION:
-URL Fetcher is that retreive images urls of a given webpage.
+URL Fetcher is that retrieve images urls of a given webpage.
 This find given size of images of specific webpage.

 ### FEATURES:
 * XPath support for images searching
 * You can define images size (width)
-* You can retrive fllowing things
+* You can retrieve flowing things
   * Images urls
   * Page title